lillallol/temp/README.md

 * adherence to KISS (Keep It Super Simple)
 * adherence to SRP (Single Responsibility Principle) (e.g. TypeScript is not concerned with transpilation anymore)
-* less work for TypeScript maintainers
-* can be easily standardized by tc39 due to minimal syntax
+* can be trivially standardized by tc39 due to minimal syntax
-* can be type system agnostic
+* it is type system agnostic
-* can be adopted by different type systems without breaking changes //@TODO
+* can be adopted by different type systems without breaking changes
-* has no effect on the runtime //@TODO
+* standardization will have no effect on the runtime
-* no need to change JavaScript parsers
+* standardization will create no need to change existing JavaScript parsers
+* standardization will not collide with other tc39 proposals
 * enforces separation of intend and implementation
+* enables simultaneously type checking source code with more than one type system

 ***